asamuzaK/withExEditorHost/README.md

 ## Setting up the host

-Open "cmd.exe" on Windows, "terminal" on Linux / Mac, and run setup script.
+Open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost and run setup script.
 Depending on the Windows environment, you may need to run "cmd.exe" as admin.

 Windows: